acentswap/docs2-wiki/products/stableswap/how-to-stableswap.md

 ![](<../../.gitbook/assets/Screenshot 2022-09-22 at 7.13.54 PM.png>)

-4 - From this step on, the swap process is the same as the normal PancakeSwap!
+4 - From this step on, the swap process is the same as the normal AcentSwap!
 Please check the guide [here](https://docs.pancakeswap.finance/products/pancakeswap-exchange/trade-guide) from step 4 onwards

 ## **Adding & Removing Liquidity**

-Adding and removing liquidity for the StableSwap is also very important and similar to the normal PancakeSwap AMM.
+Adding and removing liquidity for the StableSwap is also very important and similar to the normal AcentSwap AMM.
 Please refer to the guide [here](https://docs.pancakeswap.finance/products/pancakeswap-exchange/liquidity-guide) for a more detailed explanation.

 There are a few differences for StableSwap liquidity: